Gassandrid/ewan.my/content/Notes/Independent Math/Differential Equations in Neuroscience.md

 We will talk about the **actual** state variables we use for neuroscience a bit later, but for now, let's introduce the formalism of the differential equations themselves.

-Here's a taste of what is to come:
+Here's a sample of the equations to come:

 $$
 C_{m} \frac{dV_{m}}{dt} = \sum I_{ion}